 Here’s the thing: the reason for your accent could come less from the individual sounds you’re making than from how your stringing ’em all together.

-Prosodic features to reduce your foreign accent
+Prosodic features to reduce your accent in a foreign language

 Stress is the relative prominence of a syllable.
 Differences in the stress of a syllable are created by a greater or lessor force with which the syllable is initiated (by the glottis, tongue or, usually, the lungs).
 The pitch is often higher on a stressed syllable, as well.
 For example, compare the word “increase” as a noun or verb: an INcrease; to inCREASE).